-NOXAFIL injection, delayed-release tablets, and oral suspension are indicated for prophylaxis of invasive Aspergillus and Candida infections in patients, 13 years of age and older, who are at high risk of developing these infections due to being severely immunocompromised, such as hematopoietic stem cell transplant (HSCT) recipients with graft-versus-host disease (GVHD) or those with hematologic malignancies with prolonged neutropenia from chemotherapy.
+NOXAFIL injection, delayed-release tablets, and oral suspension are indicated for prophylaxis of invasive Aspergillus and Candida infections in patients who are at high risk of developing these infections due to being severely immunocompromised, such as hematopoietic stem cell transplant (HSCT) recipients with graft-versus-host disease (GVHD) or those with hematologic malignancies with prolonged neutropenia from chemotherapy.
 NOXAFIL injection is indicated in patients 18 years of age and older.
 NOXAFIL delayed-release tablets and oral suspension are indicated in patients 13 years of age and older.

 - NOXAFIL is contraindicated in persons with known hypersensitivity to posaconazole, or other azole antifungal agents.

 - NOXAFIL is contraindicated with sirolimus.
 Concomitant administration of NOXAFIL with sirolimus increases the sirolimus blood concentrations by approximately 9-fold and can result in sirolimus toxicity.

 - NOXAFIL is contraindicated with CYP3A4 substrates that prolong the QT interval.
 Concomitant administration of NOXAFIL with the CYP3A4 substrates, pimozide and quinidine, may result in increased plasma concentrations of these drugs, leading to QT prolongation and cases of torsades de pointes.

 - NOXAFIL is contraindicated with HMG-CoA reductase inhibitors that are primarily metabolized through CYP3A4 (eg, atorvastatin, lovastatin, and simvastatin) as increased plasma concentration of these drugs can lead to rhabdomyolysis.

 - NOXAFIL is contraindicated with ergot alkaloids.
 NOXAFIL may increase the plasma concentrations of ergot alkaloids (ergotamine and dihydroergotamine) which may lead to ergotism.

 - Concomitant administration of NOXAFIL with cyclosporine or tacrolimus increases the whole blood trough concentrations of these calcineurin inhibitors.
 Nephrotoxicity and leukoencephalopathy (including deaths) have been reported in clinical efficacy studies in patients with elevated cyclosporine or tacrolimus concentrations.
 Frequent monitoring of cyclosporine or tacrolimus whole blood trough concentrations should be performed during and at discontinuation of NOXAFIL treatment and the tacrolimus or cyclosporine dose adjusted accordingly.